portobanco51/postershop/README.md

 Implemented some **AJAX** form verifications with **JQuery.**

-Moreover, just for it to be __acceptable__ a sprinkle of ---Bootstraps / Sweetalert.js.---
+Moreover, just for it to be __acceptable__ a sprinkle of ---Bootstraps4 & Sweetalert.js.---